Structure and Functions

 Vice President of the Superior Geographic Council.

-President of the National Commission of Astronomy, of the Spanish Commission of Geodesy and Geophysics and of the Permanent Commission of Seismic Standards, under the terms established in their respective regulatory norms.
+President of the National Commission of Astronomy, of the Spanish Commission of Geodesy and Geophysics, in accordance with the provisions established in their respective regulatory norms.

 Telephone: 91 597 94 11 Fax: 91 597 97 53 ign@mitma.es